raminmohammadi/MLOps/.github/ISSUE_TEMPLATE/pull_request_template.md

 ---
 name: PULL_REQUEST_TEMPLATE
-about: This is the template for pull request
+about: This is the template for pull request.
 title: ''
 labels: pull request
 assignees: raminmohammadi